by Ken Sehested

 To get inside such an experience, we men have to have our hearts directed in intimate ways.

-The Franciscan Abbott of Croatia had invited the Fellowship of Reconciliation to bring a group to his cathedral church in Zagreb to lead an interfaith service dedicated to affirming that God was neither a sponsor of nor a partisan for any side in this war.
+The Franciscan Abbott of Croatia had invited the Fellowship of Reconciliation here to bring a group to his cathedral church in Zagreb to lead an interfaith service to unequivocally declare that God was neither a sponsor of nor a partisan for any side in this war.

-During my visit, I was ill prepared for the testimonies of numerous Bosnian Muslim refugees and countless aid and human rights workers.
-Time after time we heard the confirmed stories of Serbian militias raping Bosnian women and then putting them on a bus for transport to Croatia, each with a hand-painted sign reading, “Here comes another busload of little Chetniks,” the colloquialism used to indicate Bosnian militias.
+I was ill prepared for the testimonies of numerous Bosnian Muslim refugees and countless aid and human rights workers.
+Time after time we heard the confirmed stories of Serbian militias raping Bosnian women and then putting them on a bus for transport to Croatia, each with a hand-painted sign reading, “Here comes another busload of little Chetniks,” the nickname Bosnian Serb militias.

 Rape has always been part of the culture of warfare—by every side and in the service to every cause.
 (And I don’t mean to imply that Serbs committed all the atrocities of that conflict.)
-Apparently, though, this was the first time in modern history when rape of women by men became a conscious and intentional strategic tactic.
+Apparently, though, this was the first time in history when rape of women by men became an intentional battle tactic.

 I came home from that trip very nearly stunned into speechlessness.
 Who can fathom such brutality?

 This same question comes to mind after hearing the earlier story from the book of Judges.
 I suspect many of you are hearing it for the first time.
-It is a horrifically gruesome story.
+The narrative is monstrous, quite possibly the most visually brutal story in all the Bible.

 We could easily spend a week with this one chapter.
 Though it’s not easy to pick up in a first reading, the characters, plots and subplots, coded language and highly dramatized narratives are as elaborate as they are concise.
 You have to know some history and other biblical literature to catch all the nuances.
 The original author, the later editor, and the even-later compiler of this material all had interpretive points to make.